Lucie Leroux

 Background

-She is a lecturer at the Centre Design et Impression Textile and the Centre des Textiles Contemporains de Montréal, she co-founded Collectif Textilean inspirational journal about contemporary textile design.
+Lecturer at the Atelier Textile and the Centre des Textile Contemporains de Montréal, she co-foundeda Collectif Textilean inspirational journal about contemporary textile design.

 After working on costumes for Cirque du Soleil, she has collaborated on several projects from fashion to documentaries, presented throughout Quebec at venues such as the Musée des Beaux Arts de Montréal and the Musée de la Civilisation in Quebec City.After working on costumes for Cirque du Soleil, she has collaborated on several projects from fashion to documentaries, presented throughout Quebec at venues such as the Musée des Beaux Arts de Montréal and the Musée de la Civilisation in Quebec City.